 The Florida Educational Equity Act requires that public education agencies regularly notify staff, students, applicants for employment, parents, and the general public of its policies of non-discrimination.
 Discrimination is prohibited by the School Board of Levy County Board Policies 5.01, 5.37, 6.39, 6.4.
-The Equity Coordinator for the School Board of Levy County is Candace Dean, Assistant Superintendent for Administration.
+The Equity Coordinator for the School Board of Levy County is John R. Lott Jr., Assistant Superintendent.
 His contact information is listed below.
 The information below is posted to comply with the notification requirements of the education equity act.